Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 4. The empty set, $$\varnothing$$ exists.
 5. We can tell if a set is inhabited (contains a nonzero number of elements), and we can tell if a set is empty (contains zero elements).

-However
+However,

 6. We cannot make logical statements about set elements directly.
-At best, we can make
+7.

 # The Pointless Topology